How to visit the West Bank in Palestine

 All international travellers should carry their passports with them in the West Bank.
 Israel forbids Israeli passport holders from entering the West Bank.

 We recommend getting a Holafly eSIM for Israel so you can stay connected to the internet on your trip.
-We can offer our readers 5% off Holafly purchases.
+We can offer our readers 5% off all Holafly purchases.
 Simply use the code ATLASANDBOOTS at checkout.

 Enjoyed this post? pin it for later…